CSCfi/csc-user-guide/docs/apps/matlab.md

 matlab
 ```

-### Getting Started with MATLAB Parallel Server on Puhti
+### Getting Started with MATLAB Parallel Server on Puhti-rhel7

-The use of MATLAB on Puhti is possible with the MATLAB Parallel Server product and is available for both academic and commercial users, who have their own license of MATLAB.
+The use of MATLAB on Puhti-rhel7 is possible with the MATLAB Parallel Server product and is available for both academic and commercial users, who have their own license of MATLAB.
 CSC's MPS license makes possible parallel computing runs using up to 500 (academic) or 32 (commercial) cores.
-With MPS, users can submit jobs from their local MATLAB's GUI directly to the batch job system of Puhti.
-Before starting using MPS, it is strongly recommend to read the 'Computing' section in [Puhti User Guide](/computing/overview).
+With MPS, users can submit jobs from their local MATLAB's GUI directly to the batch job system of Puhti-rhel7.
+Before starting using MPS, it is strongly recommend to read the 'Computing' section in [Puhti-rhel7 User Guide](/computing/overview).

 #### Installing the Tool Scripts